 How much does it cost to develop an educational app?

-The core development team for an educational app development process will look something like this:
+The core development team for an educational app will look something like this:

 - Project manager: 1